vladvan/hog_drive/README.md

 Please look at [VIEWME](VIEWME.stl) file to see the outer shell of the Hog drive.
 It gives you a arough idea of what the Hog drive looks like, and how it is meant to work.
 The outer "sphere" is roughly 8 inches in diameter and the lower part spinas arouns and makes contact with the ground.

-Of course the are many more pieces to this design, so take a look at the [hog_drive_cad.fcstd](hog_drive_cad.fcstd) file using FreeCAD to see the design in its entirety.
+Of course the are many more pieces to this design, so take a look at the [CAD Model](hog_drive_cad.fcstd) file using FreeCAD to see the design in its entirety.

 The [bill of materials](hog_drive_bom.ods) is a work in progress, and created in LibreOffice.
+It only includes that parts that you can currently purchase.
+The rest has to be manufactured.

 Please note: I will not export the FreeCAD design to any other CAD program.
 It offends my sensibilites.